Towards biologically plausible Dreaming and Planning in recurrent spiking networks: Results

 \subsubsection{Boxing From Pixels}

 When considering Boxing from pixels, we observe that dreaming and planning does not improve agent performances in the random latent space, as it is defined in the previous section.
 For this reason we used a simple autoencoder to define the world variables, such that $\xi_k^{t+1} = G( \vec{\xi}^t ) $ (where $G$ represents the encoder part of the autoencoder, and $\vec{\xi}$ a vector whose components are $\xi_k^{t+1}$).
-The decoder is only used for visual purposes, to reconstruct the predicted future frames (see Fig.\ref{fig4}B, bottom).
+The decoder is only used for visual purposes, to reconstruct the predicted frames while "dreaming" (see Fig.\ref{fig4}B, bottom).
 The autoencoder is simply defined as a 3 (encoder) + 3 (decoder) layer (33600,128,64,36,64,128, 33600) feed forward network, trained on $10000$ frames collected from the environment using a random policy.
 In this case, the dimensionality of the latent space describing the world was $D=36$.
-We show that planning, in this latent space, shows performances advantages (see Fig.\ref{fig4}A).
+We show that "dreaming", in this latent space, shows improvement in performances and sample efficiency (see Fig.\ref{fig4}A).